Star Wars Galaxies Chronicles

 The World We Wrote

 There is not much more that can be said to describe the extent of what this game did.
-It brought us together, it taught us how to create guilds, fight through difficult obstacles, and captured the human experience in a way we could never imagine within a universe we loved so much.
-For many of us, it was a period of great growth, both physical and mental.
-It’s easy to look at the game in hindsight and bash its graphics (even though it was state of the art at the time) and talk shit about its old bugs and imbalance issues.
+It brought us together, taught us how to create guilds, and captured the human experience in a way we could never imagine within a universe we loved so much.
+For many, it was a period of great physical and mental growth.
+It’s easy to look at the game in hindsight and bash its graphics and talk shit about its old bugs and balance issues.
 But it was truly a pioneer.

-It has influenced many games that came out after it and it continues to be a stark history lesson for those wise enough to look back and learn from one of gaming’s greatest mistakes.
+It has influenced many games that came out after it, and it continues to be a stark history lesson for those wise enough to look back and learn from one of gaming’s greatest mistakes.
 My story in Star Wars Galaxies was ultimately dwarfed by others, but to me, it was the world entire.
-Playing the game with my friends, many I will never see again, even for just a couple of years, was worth it all.
+Playing the game with my friends, many of whom I will never see again, was worth it all.